Div-Eng/Div-Eng/README.md

-👋 Welcome to My GitHub Profile!
+# 👋 Welcome to My GitHub Profile

+## About Me

-✨ Hi there!
-I'm a passionate GIS developer who loves to solve complex coding problems and craft innovative solutions across the tech stack.
-Whether you're here to check out my projects or collaborate, I'm thrilled to share my work with you!
+✨ Hi!
+I'm a passionate developer excited to solve complex coding challenges.
+I love building solutions that empower and inspire.
+Whether you’re here to explore, collaborate, or learn, I’m happy to have you!

-🌟 What I Do
+## What I Do

-💻 Backend Development: Building scalable, robust systems 🎨 Frontend Development: Creating clean, responsive UIs ⚙️ DevOps: Automating workflows and deploying applications seamlessly 🔄 ETL (Extract, Transform, Load): Crafting efficient data pipelines, transforming raw data into meaningful insights 📊 Data Visualization: Presenting data stories using Power BI and Looker Studio 📝 Scripting and Automation: Automating tasks with Python, Google Scripts, and more 🌐 Tech Stack
+I focus on:

+- **Backend Development**: Building scalable, robust systems
+- **Frontend Development**: Designing clean, accessible interfaces
+- **DevOps Automation**: Streamlining deployment and CI/CD processes
+- **ETL**: Efficiently Extract, Transform, and Load data for data pipelines
+- **Data Visualization**: Making data come alive with Power BI and Looker Studio
+- **Scripting and Automation**: Automating tasks using Python, Google Scripts, and more

+## Tech Stack

-Languages: JavaScript, Python, C++, SQL, HTML, CSS, JSON, Arcade
+- **Languages**: JavaScript, Python, C++, Ruby, SQL, HTML, CSS, JSON, Arcade
-Cloud: Google Cloud Platform (GCP)
+- **Cloud Platforms**: Google Cloud Platform (GCP)
-Tools: Power BI, Looker Studio, Google Scripts,ArcGIS ESRI Suite
+- **Data Tools**: Power BI, Looker Studio
-ETL: Data extraction, transformation, and loading for seamless data operations 💡 What I Believe
-Coding is more than just writing code—it's about empowering solutions that make a difference.
-Whether it's a small script or a large-scale system, I'm here to create and collaborate!

-🤝 Let's Connect
+- **ETL Processes**: Building robust data pipelines

+## Accessibility Commitment

+I believe in creating accessible content and applications.
+The code and projects I work on aim to be inclusive for all users.
+This profile README has been structured with accessibility in mind, ensuring everyone can read and navigate it comfortably.

+## How to Get in Touch
-Explore my repositories, feel free to fork or contribute, and let's collaborate to turn ideas into reality! 🚀
+Feel free to explore my repositories, fork projects, or send me a message!
+Let’s collaborate and build something amazing together. 🚀